globsky/SignalSim/README.md

 	Rearrange some definitions and declarations
-	Change FREQ_INDEX_XXX definitions to SIGNAL_INDEX_XXX for better discriminate signals at same frequency Key word extension in JSON for future IF data generation support
+	Change FREQ_INDEX_XXX definitions to SIGNAL_INDEX_XXX for better discriminate signals at same frequency Key word extension in JSON for future IF data generation support 1/28/2025
+	Following bug fix and improvements on almanac data stream composition Fix bug on possible incorrect week number in data stream of I/NAV and F/NAV if almanac of some satellite missing Fix bug on incorrect week number set in data stream Second parameter of function CompleteAlmanac() uses UTC time Add BDS GEO satellite ephemeris to almanac conversion Add GLONASS satellite ephemeris to almanac conversion